limine-bootloader/limine/PROTOCOL.md

 are going to be used.
 Especially, this means that there is no need to save and restore FPU, SSE, or AVX state when calling the terminal write function.

+#### aarch64

+Additionally, the kernel must ensure, when calling `write()`, that:

+* The currently loaded virtual address space is still the one provided at entry by the bootloader, or a custom virtual address space is loaded which identity maps the framebuffer memory region associated with the terminal, and all the bootloader reclaimable memory regions, with read, write, and execute permissions.

+* The routine is called *by its physical address* (the value of the function pointer is already physical), which should be identity mapped.

+* Bootloader-reclaimable memory entries are left untouched until after the kernel is done utilising bootloader-provided facilities (this terminal being one of them).

+Notes regarding the usage of registers:

+No registers other than the general purpose registers are going to be used.
+Especially, this means that there is no need to save and restore SIMD state when calling the terminal write function.

 #### Terminal characteristics

 The terminal should strive for Linux console compatibility.